Bed Bath and Beyond names a new CEO – KION546

 It also revealed that sales at stores open for at least a year plunged 26% during its latest quarter ending August 27.
 The company also lost $366 million in that period and profits fell as the chain discounted merchandise to clear shelves.

-Neil Saunders, managing director of GlobalData, said the appointment of Gove is a “sensible and pragmatic solution” because of her knowledge of the Bed Bath and Beyond.
+Neil Saunders, managing director of GlobalData, said the appointment of Gove is a “sensible and pragmatic solution” because of her knowledge of the Bed Bath and Beyond brand.

 “At this point in time, consistency and a steady hand on the tiller are far more important than getting a different CEO who wants to shake things up or start putting in place new plans,” Saunders wrote in a note.